EducationNetworkGroup/si-docs/docs/04-project-management/01-coding-conventions/01-the-basics.md

 # The Basics

 Science Island has been worked on by numerous teams throughout its existence.
-As such, the codebase doesn’t exactly follow a general set of programming standards or conventions.
-Some of the software’s repositories utilize the tools “Lint” and “Prettier” to enforce standards and formatting to the code within said repositories, which the team will be expected to make use of.
+As such, the codebase doesn't exactly follow a general set of programming standards or conventions.
+Some of the software's repositories utilize the tools "Lint" and "Prettier" to enforce standards and formatting to the code within said repositories, which the team will be expected to make use of.
 Otherwise, the coding guidelines that will be used by the team are as follows:

 - **Keep the Code Modular:** Break the code into smaller, reusable components or functions to enhance maintainability and readability.
 - **Keep the Code Simple:** Avoid complexity.
 Strive for clear, straightforward solutions to problems, making the code easier to understand and modify.